Miniature Schnauzer Dog Breed Features, Information, And Lifespan.

 The most important factor is size.
 Smaller breeds tend to live longer lives, whereas giant breeds tend to live for a shorter period.
 Other considerations include the dog’s physical characteristics.

-A dog’s characteristics can cause problems known as conformational defects, which can have a negative impact on their health and lifespan.
+These characteristics include, among other things, the shape of their face and the length of their back.
+A dog’s characteristics can cause problems known as conformational defects, which can have a negative impact on its health and lifespan.

 The Lifespan of a Miniature Schnauzer – How Long Will Your Dog Live?